The Adventures of Bullwhip Griffin: Plot

-In 1849, Jack and Arabella Flagg are orphaned in Boston.
-Along with the family's former butler, Eric Griffin, they stow away aboard a ship bound for San Francisco, where the gold rush has begun.
-Eric gets work as the ship's cook.
+Jack and Arabella Flagg are orphaned in Boston in 1849.
+Seeking adventure in the California gold rush, Jack stows away aboard a ship bound for San Francisco, with the family butler Eric Griffin inadvertently along for the voyage.
+Griffin ingratiates himself with the ship's captain by working as his cook and servant.

-Judge Higgins, a swindler and thief, steals a map to a gold mine belonging to Quentin Bartlett, an actor who is among the ship's passengers.
-Eric, Jack, and Quentin pursue the crooked judge.
-Arabella arrives in town and takes a job in a dance hall to make ends meet.
+The swindler and thief Judge Higgins steals a map to a gold mine from Quentin Bartlett, an actor among the ship's passengers.
+Griffin, Jack, and Quentin pursue the crooked judge.
+Arabella also makes her way to San Francisco, eventually taking a job performing in a dance hall saloon.

-Eric encounters a stocky bully, Mountain Ox, and lashes out a punch that flattens him.
-"Bullwhip" becomes his new nickname.
-Inspired by the incident, Bullwhip enters a prizefighting match and wins the money.
-He also wins Arabella's affection.
-Judge Higgins, caught trying to steal the fight's receipts, quivers behind bars as a lynch mob forms outside.
-The ensuing riot causes a fire that burnt down much of the town, but Bullwhip uses his prizefighting winnings to rebuild the town better than before, making him a local hero.
+Griffin encounters the stocky bully Mountain Ox, and delivers a punch that flattens the giant, earning him the "Bullwhip" moniker.
+Inspired by the incident, Bullwhip later enters a prizefighting match, ultimately winning both the money and Arabella's affection.
+Caught trying to steal the fight's receipts, Judge Higgins quivers behind bars as a lynch mob forms outside.
+The ensuing riot causes a fire that destroyed much of the city, but Bullwhip uses his winnings to rebuild San Francisco better than before, making him a local hero.